 Hunting licences and tags expire on December 31st of the issuing year.
 It is also the hunter’s responsibility to know the open seasons for the species they wish to hunt.

-A non-resident who wishes to hunt moose in Ontario must have valid hunting accreditation and be a registered guest and actually accommodated at a tourist establishment.
+A non-resident who wishes to hunt moose in Ontario must have a valid Outdoors Card and hunting accreditation.
+A non-resident must also be registered as an accommodated guest at a tourist outfitter establishment.
 The outfitter must apply for and receive, on the non-resident’s behalf, a validation tag to hunt moose.
-Read the current fish and hunting regulation for more information.
+Please visit the hunting regulations summary in the link above for more information.

 The rules are slightly different from that of hunting moose.
 A non-resident who wishes to hunt a black bear in Ontario must have a Non-Resident Black Bear Hunting Licence Validation Certificate (white copy) to validate their non-resident black bear hunting licence.
-This certificate can be obtained from a bear operator (operator of a tourist establishment, guide or air carrier) licensed in Ontario to provide black bear hunting services to non residents. (some exceptions apply, read the current hunting regulation)
+This certificate can be obtained from a bear operator (operator of a tourist establishment, guide or air carrier) licensed in Ontario to provide black bear hunting services to non-residents. *Some exceptions apply, please visit the hunting regulations summary.